$S^3$ -- Semantic Signal Separation: Experimental Setup

 \subsection{Datasets}

-Due to its relevance in topic modeling and NLP research, we benchmark the model on the 20Newsgroups dataset along with a BBC News dataset\footnote{\url{https://huggingface.co/datasets/SetFit/bbc-news}}, and a set of 2048 randomly sampled Machine Learning abstracts from ArXiv.
+Due to its relevance in topic modeling and NLP research, we benchmark the model on the 20Newsgroups dataset along with a BBC News dataset\footnote{\url{https://huggingface.co/datasets/SetFit/bbc-news}}, a set of 2048 randomly sampled Machine Learning abstracts from ArXiv, medical terms' articles from Wikipedia \footnote{\url{https://huggingface.co/datasets/gamino/wiki_medical_terms}} and StackExchange entries \footnote{\url{https://huggingface.co/datasets/mteb/stackexchange-clustering-p2p}}.
 Code is supplied for fetching and subsampling the datasets in a reproducible manner in the \texttt{topic-benchmark} repository.
-Consult Table \ref{tab:datasets} for dataset and vocabulary size.
-Topic model comparisons typically use preprocessed datasets from the OCTIS Python package (\cite{octis_paper}).
+Consult Table \ref{tab:datasets_encoders} for dataset and vocabulary size.
+Topic model comparisons typically use preprocessed datasets from the OCTIS Python package \citep{octis_paper}.
 To estimate the effect of preprocessing on model performance, we run model evaluations on the preprocessed version of 20Newsgroups as well, and compare results with the non-preprocessed dataset.